obsxrver/ComfyUI-Distributed/docs/model-download-script.md

 1. Launched the Pod with these Environment Variables:
   - CIVITAI_API_TOKEN ([get your token here](https://civitai.com/user/account))
   - HF_API_TOKEN ([get your token here](https://huggingface.co/settings/tokens))
-3. In ComfyUI, export your workflow as an API workflow
+2. In ComfyUI, export your workflow as an API workflow
-4. Copy the below prompt and upload the API workflow to a LLM **that has access to the internet**
+3. Copy the below prompt and upload the API workflow to a LLM **that has access to the internet**
 ```
 Create a sh script that will download the models from this workflow into the correct folders.
 For reference, these are the paths:
-comfyui:

 base_path: /workspace/ComfyUI
 checkpoints: models/checkpoints/
 clip: models/clip/